ds2-eu/documentation/README.md

 * Create a docs/ folder in your module DS2 GitHub repository

-* Dowload the template README.md in the template/ folder of the documentation repostory.
+* Dowload the template README.md in the template/ folder of the documentation repository.
 This is the template for the module on-line documentation

 * Use the template as it is.
 Don't change any section, just replace content